 Read our writer-in-residence, Emilie Collyer’s response to the game here.

-Playtested by Madeline Anderson, Jack Beeby, Kate Brennan, Kaitlyn Clare, Sam Dowdeswell, Jess Kilby, Dave Lamb, Harry Lee, Sayraphim Lothian, Ben McKenzie, Sam Streeter, Chad Toprak, Aydin Toprak, James Tresise, Kevin Turner, Sean Vivian and Phoebe Waltham
+Madeline Anderson, Jack Beeby, Kate Brennan, Kaitlyn Clare, Sam Dowdeswell, Dave Lamb, Harry Lee, Sayraphim Lothian, Ben McKenzie, Sam Streeter, Chad Toprak, Aydin Toprak, James Tresise, Kevin Turner, Sean Vivian, Eryn Walker and Phoebe Waltham

 Many thanks to Harley City in Brunswick for all the cardboard